RSNA/s4s-fhir-broker/hapi-fhir-jpaserver-example/testImages/README.md

-### Suggested method to create studies for test purposes
+### Suggested method to create a study for test purposes

 #### Assumes